Travis Research Institute

 Faculty and Principal investigator

-Rebecca is a first-year student researcher at the Thrive Center for Human Development currently examining the overlap between joy and gratitude as part of the Shades of Gratitude Project.
-She has been accepted to the PhD in Clinical Psychology and will start classes in Fall 2021.
+Rebecca is a second-year student researcher at the Thrive Center for Human Development currently examining the overlap between joy and gratitude as part of the Shades of Gratitude Project.
+She is working on her PhD in Clinical Psychology.
 She holds a Masters in Systemic Counseling from the Internationale Hochschule Liebenzell in Germany and is currently employed there as a counselor.
 Her experience working with a large variety of demographics and cultures, from German University students to refugees from countries such as Syria and Afghanistan, has shaped her desire to explore how joy, purpose, and gratitude can contribute to a thriving life no matter the background.

 Dr. Susan Mangan